Career Definition of a Radiographer

 Cardiovascular Technologist and Technician

-For this career category, the BLS reported an employment growth of 22% from 2014-2024.
+For this career category, the BLS reported employment growth of 10% from 2016-2026.
 Technologists monitor the health of patients' hearts and help diagnose medical problems, while technicians assist technologists.
 Technicians may become certified to use an electrocardiogram (EKG).
-In 2015, the BLS stated that cardiovascular technologists and technicians earned a median income of $54,880 per year.
+In 2017, the BLS stated that cardiovascular technologists and technicians earned a median income of $55,270 per year.